bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 generate a very large volume of warning messages during compilation.
 These are nothing to worry about.
 As long as the success message is printed at the end of each script there should be no problems.

+The "configure" stages of the build are where things will most likely go wrong.
+In this case it is useful to view the configure log which will be located at obj/<src-dir>/config.log or for samba <src-dir>/bin/config.log

 Cross compiling samba is difficult and there are a lot of articles and posts that detail the trouble people have had with this process so hopefully by